Juantantan/MandelbrotExplorer/Readme.md

 # Mandelbrot explorer with OpenGL/OpenCL Interoperability
-Mandelbrot explorer uses OpenGL/OpenCL interoperability to leverage the raw compute power of OpenCL with the OpenGL display layer.
+Mandelbrot explorer uses OpenGL/OpenCL interoperability to leverage the raw compute power of OpenCL with the dusplay capabilities of OpenGL.
 It renders colourful, detailed images from pixel maps formed by iterating through the Mandelbrot algorithm and 'shading' each pixel based on the number of iterations each pixel coordinate value in the imaginary plane takes to escape the mandelbrot set.
-You can zoom in and out and alter the 'kernel' file, which is written to your Graphics hardware (GPU / CPU /...).
+You can zoom in and out with Mouse L + R. You can alter the 'kernel' file, which is written to your Graphics hardware (GPU / CPU /...) during compile.
 User interaction (zooming) is done via the 3rd party SDL2 library.

 At the time of writing, there was very little open source code available on the web which demonstrated OpenCL/OpenGL interoperability.
 This is important because it's all very well producing an image map but displaying it to screen has to be done to enjoy the image visually.
-There aren't very many OpenCL offerings when compared to OpenGL and very, very little which combines the two APIs.
+There aren't very many OpenCL offerings when compared to OpenGL and very, very few which combine the two APIs.

 ## Mentions and thanks
-Although I wrote a very simple Mandelbrot set visualiser in Visual Basic 6 in 2003, it was just for a bit of fun and very slow!
+I wrote a very basci Mandelbrot set visualiser in Visual Basic 6 in 2003, it was just for a bit of fun and very slow!
+Upgrding this to a C# version using a Dual-core processor sped things up somewhat but somethign was missing.

 ### Eric Bainville
 A few years later, I did a search on rendering the Mandelbrot set and how others had done that.
 I stumbled upon the excellent and extensive work done by Eric Bainville.
-My initial implementation using OpenCL was largely a copy-and-paste job of Eric's work and without that, which still forms the central core of the OpenCL part, I probably could not have done anything more.
-I think I am right in remembering that Eric also used SDL in his implementation.
+My initial implementation using OpenCL was based on Eric's work.
+Without that, which formed the central core of the OpenCL part, I probably would not have done anything more.
 Eric has a web site here: http://www.bealto.com/cv.html

 ### Mark Brown
-Mark was a very good friend of mine at school and is a very capable programmer.
-His father was my fun geography teacher.
-Mark can (quote): 'get by in 20 or so' programming languages, which, as far as I can tell, actually means he is highly proficient, expressed with the wonderful humility that experts in their field often seem to have.
 When I got a recent version of this software to run some years ago, I passed a copy to Mark and he was kind enough to go through it and offer advice.
 In particular, he tidied up my poorly executed OpenCL error-handling method and sent that back to me.
 He also commented on various aspects of what I was trying to do and opened me up to other languages and techniques, such as functional programming.
-Mark has written web guides for using Erlang, OpenGL with Lisp, OpenSSH, encryption and security and on many other subjects.
-Software engineering is currently my job but I do this in a limited capacity.
-Mark is an expert in many fields and has had a formal tertiary education, and gone on to study further under some eminent and revered scholars.
+Mark has written web guides for using Erlang, OpenGL with Lisp, Ray-tracing, OpenSSH, encryption and security and on many other subjects.

 ### Richard Garnett and Jack Costin
 Richard and Jack have been colleagues of mine at my work.
-I owe then so much thanks for their patience when I was slowly learning Python and Postgre Sql.
+I owe then so much thanks for their patience when I was slowly learning Python and Postgre Sql in Linux.
 Their precision and thoroughness helped to teach me to bring my PR's up to an acceptable quality.
-Jack wrote some really good stuff in the Rust language, which hugely speeded up some slower bits of code.
-I started to try and use a Rust wrapper early on in this project but I stopped there.
-At the time, the wrapper was a work in progress and most people were still ploughing on with C or C++ to do parallel programming with OpenCL.
-For those interested, one key quality of Rust is that it can be seen as a successful attempt at simplifying the environment for writing the type of low-level code which people have used C and C++ for over the last few decades.
-Maybe in some ways, it is a lanaguage for today, built with the benefit of hindsight of other, older low-level languages.

 ## OpenCl
 OpenCL is very good for doing parallel, recursive compute operations on graphics hardware, which often have thousands of very small processors and banks of very fast, locally available memory at various grouping levels.
 OpenCL is used to do the 'raw maths' part.

-When I first wrote a fractal explorer, it was done in Visual Basic.
+As mentioned previously, when I first wrote a fractal explorer, it was done in Visual Basic.
 I then rewrote it in C# some years later.
 Both versions would use the CPU and were very slow, taking a few seconds to generate a ~4Mb bitmap.
-When the program was written using an OpenCL kernel and a modest dedicated GPU, it could generate the same image in the region of 400 times faster than on the dual core CPU used previously.
-That equates to millions of iterations being completed for a fairly large pixel map in just a few milliseconds.
-The interoperability with OpenGL allows the image maps to be dsiplayed straight to a screen, not having to be written to an image file to be opened later.
+When the program was written using an OpenCL kernel and a modest dedicated GPU, it could generate the same image in the region of 400 times faster than on the dual core CPU used.
+That equates to billions of iterations being completed for a fairly large pixel map in just a few milliseconds.
+Interoperability with OpenGL allows the image maps to be dsiplayed straight to a screen, not having to be written to an image file to be opened later.
-The key to understanding why this type of implementation works so well for rendering images using the mandelbrot set is that because the madlebrot algorithm is highly recursive and each recursion only requires a very small processor, you can spread the load into 'work groups' over the hundreds or thousands of tiny processors available on modern GPU hardware.
+The key to understanding why this type of implementation works so well for rendering images using the mandelbrot set is that because the madlebrot algorithm is highly recursive and each recursion only requires a very small processor, you can spread the load into 'work groups' over the thousands of tiny processors available on modern GPU hardware.
 The kernel code compiles to the GPU itself and a 'swap buffer', which passes the image map to the peripheral C++ code and on to the display only runs once each time a complete fractal is generated.
-OpenCL can be used for many parallel programming applications, especially those which are highly recursive, such as software used to generate moleculses and sequences for finding possible medical applications.
+OpenCL can be used for many parallel programming applications, especially those which are highly recursive, such as software used to generate moleculses and sequences for finding possible medical or thermodynamic applications.
 The interactive 'SDL2' layer listens for keypress or mouse events, allowing you to zoom in and out of a mandelbrot rendition.
 There are many other possible libraries which could be used.
 I used SDL because it is very easy to set up and very simple to use to intercept realtime hardware events.
+I also used glfw and found that trcikier in terms of header file versioning among other things.

 The base program was orginally written and built using Code::Blocks IDE but the current version was written using Microsoft VS Code.
 The source codebase consists of only 2 files, 'main.cpp' and 'mandel.cl'.
 These are what are